gwarah/any_scripts/README.md

 ## Linux environment impacts

-This project may creates some environment variables, shell functions and/or shell alias in your system.
+This project may require to create some environment variables, shell functions and/or shell alias in your system.
-So these conventions were adopted to identify these objects at a more easily way
+So these conventions were adopted to identify these objects:

 1. The names of visible environment variables begins with LXV_;
 2. The names of functions begins with lxf_;
 3. The names of alias begins with lx;

-    Before using any script from this project make sure that your use does not impact the operation of other Linux software or packages
+    before using any script of this project check the possible impacts on your system

 ### Installing